streamshub/flink-sql-examples/docs/anomaly-detection/index.md

 The `DEFINE` and `MEASURES` clauses are similar to the `WHERE` and `SELECT` SQL clauses respectively.

-- We `DEFINE` a single `SALE` ["pattern variable"](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#defining-a-pattern) with our condition, then include it in our pattern.
+- We `DEFINE` a single `UNUSUAL_SALE` ["pattern variable"](https://nightlies.apache.org/flink/flink-docs-release-2.0/docs/dev/table/sql/queries/match_recognize/#defining-a-pattern) with our condition, then include it in our pattern.
-  - > Note: The value of `SALE` is the row/sale which matches our `DEFINE`d condition.
+  - > Note: The value of `UNUSUAL_SALE` is the row/sale which matches our `DEFINE`d condition.

-- In `MEASURES`, we use the value of `SALE` to output both the quantity and timestamp of the "unusual" sale.
+- In `MEASURES`, we use the value of `UNUSUAL_SALE` to output both the quantity and timestamp of the "unusual" sale.

 ### Pattern navigation